SAP/odata-vocabularies/vocabularies/UI.md

 [RecommendationState](UI.xml#L1624)|[RecommendationStateType?](#RecommendationStateType)|<a name="RecommendationState"></a>Indicates whether a field contains or has a recommended value<br>Intelligent systems can help users by recommending input the user may "prefer".
 [RecommendationList](UI.xml#L1654)|[RecommendationListType?](#RecommendationListType)|<a name="RecommendationList"></a>Specifies how to get a list of recommended values for a property or parameter<br>Intelligent systems can help users by recommending input the user may "prefer".
 [ExcludeFromNavigationContext](UI.xml#L1686)|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="ExcludeFromNavigationContext"></a>The contents of this property must not be propagated to the app-to-app navigation context
-[UserInteraction](UI.xml#L1690)|[UserInteractionType](#UserInteractionType)|<a name="UserInteraction"></a>When the annotated navigation property or its `odata.navigationLink` occurs in a response, the UI shall use the addressed entity or collection to immediately interact with the user and then repeat the corresponding request with the additional information obtained from the user<br>A navigation property thus annotated may be interpreted as not belonging to the object model but containing auxiliary information that is not always needed.
+[UserInteraction](UI.xml#L1690)|[UserInteractionType](#UserInteractionType)|<a name="UserInteraction"></a>When the annotated navigation property or its `odata.navigationLink` occurs in a response or in a [`Common.userInteraction`](Common.md#userInteraction) annotation in an error response, the UI shall use the addressed entity or collection to immediately interact with the user and then repeat the corresponding request with the additional information obtained from the user<br>A navigation property thus annotated may be interpreted as not belonging to the object model but containing auxiliary information that is not always needed.
-[UserInteractionSimple](UI.xml#L1694)|\[PrimitiveType\]|<a name="UserInteractionSimple"></a>When this instance annotation occurs in a response, the UI shall let the user choose from the collection and then repeat the corresponding request with the annotated property set to the chosen value
+[UserInteractionSimple](UI.xml#L1699)|\[PrimitiveType\]|<a name="UserInteractionSimple"></a>When this instance annotation occurs in a response, the UI shall let the user choose from the collection and then repeat the corresponding request with the annotated property set to the chosen value

 ## <a name="HeaderInfoType"></a>[HeaderInfoType](UI.xml#L62)